abshah/CLUMrdm2025/dm_in_cloud.md

 mc alias set aws https://s3.amazonaws.com "" ""
 ```

-3. Uploading data to the Object Storage
+3. Downloading some example data from the public AWS storage

-We will now use the minio client to upload some data.
+We will now use the minio client to download some data.
 In the guacamole
 SimpleVM instance, type:

 ``` bash
 cd /mnt/volume
 ```

-We will download some more data to play around with:
 **Attention**: You will download a large file (approx 14 GiB)

 ``` bash